julioarhernandez/purevanity/src/_includes/service-pages/cellulite.md

 <p class="services-details-two__text-2">
    Cellulite Reduction therapy is a non-invasive treatment designed to target and reduce the appearance of cellulite.
-This therapy utilizes advanced techniques to improve skin texture and firmness, resulting in smoother, more even skin.
+This therapy utilizes hyperdilute Radiesse to improve skin texture and firmness, resulting in smoother, more even skin.
 It's ideal for individuals looking to enhance skin tone and reduce the dimpled appearance often associated with cellulite.
 </p>
 <p class="services-details-two__text-2">
    The treatment is popular among those seeking to improve body contours and enhance skin smoothness in areas commonly affected by cellulite, such as the thighs, hips, and abdomen.
-With minimal downtime and effective results, Cellulite Reduction therapy offers a comfortable and effective solution.
+With minimal downtime and effective results, Cellulite Reduction therapy offers a comfortable and efficient solution.
 </p>

 <h3 class="services-details-two__title-2">
    Comprehensive Overview of Cellulite Reduction Therapy
 </h3>
 <p class="services-details-two__text-2">
-   Cellulite Reduction therapy includes a variety of techniques like radiofrequency, laser treatments, or acoustic wave therapy to break down fat deposits and stimulate collagen production.
-This multi-faceted approach helps improve skin texture and elasticity, providing long-lasting results for smoother skin.
+   Cellulite Reduction therapy using hyperdilute Radiesse works by stimulating collagen and elastin production and restoring volume in the targeted areas.
+This approach helps improve skin texture and elasticity, offering long-lasting results for smoother, firmer skin.
 </p>
 <p class="services-details-two__text-2">
    The treatment is quick, typically taking 30 to 45 minutes, with minimal discomfort as it is non-invasive.
-Results continue to improve as collagen production is stimulated, providing a natural improvement in skin firmness and tone over the following weeks.
+Results continue to improve as collagen and elastin production is stimulated, providing a natural enhancement in skin firmness and tone over the following weeks.
 </p>

 <h3 class="services-details-two__title-2">